neaumusic/rekordbox-playlist-extractor/README.md

 but if you don't, you can probably install it with `brew install node` as well.

 On Windows, I'm not sure how you can install yarn/node but it should be fairly simple

+Use Chat GPT if you have issues / aren't technical